 Since the 2008 recession, 99% of new jobs have required some postsecondary education, according to the Center for Education and the Workforce at Georgetown University.
 Those with only a high school diploma or less have been left behind.

 Studies show that today’s young workers (ages 25-32) with a college degree are experiencing greater job stability than those with only a high school diploma.
-Their unemployment rate is 3.8% compared to 12.2% for those with only a high school education.
+Their unemployment rate is 3.8% compared to 12.2% for those with only a high school education and no career planning.